ErikBjare/KnowTree/README.md

 [Arbital](https://arbital.com/) is an example of a wiki with some fresh ideas.

 Update 3: Googled around, [found this (Swedish)](https://magisterfalk.wordpress.com/tag/kunskapstrad/) which was interesting.
 Another datapoint to the claim that there's no such thing as a new idea.
 I should gather info from that blogger.

-# Requirements

-### Core

- - User should be able to mark topics as `learned` (possibly on different levels such as basic or advanced) or `want to learn`.
- - The graph will highlight what the learner needs to learn in order to learn what they want to in the end.
-   - Example: If I want to learn how to build rockets, I should mark the topic/goal "build a rocket" as `want to learn` and subsequently, the graph/tree will highlight what I need to know to get there (ballistic physics, orbital mechanics).
- - The graph should provide learning resources for the topics I want/need to learn.

-### Extras

- - Voting/rating of learning resources
-   - Reddit-style voting or rating?
-   - Votes/ratings will likely differ largely depending on the learners pre-existing knowledge.
- - Wiki-like editing of the tree (each node a file?)
-   - Crowdsourcing of learning resources would be necessary for a global-scale thing (like Wikipedia), but obviously a long way there.
-One step at a time.
- - Gamification
-   - This would likely increase user activity by a lot.
-Thanks @nikitavoloboev for the idea!

 # Implementation